michelleconville/drizzle-and-shade/README.md

 ### Common features

+        As a shopper I can easily navigate through the site so that I can view desired content

 #### Navigation bar

+        As a shopper I can easily find a navigation bar and footer so that I can see what content there is on the website

 The Navigation bar contains the Drizzle & Shade logo which doubles as the link for the homepage, the other links are an All Products mega dropdown menu, All Umbrellas mega dropdown menu, Contact Us and FAQs.
 There is a Search bar, a My Account link with Account related dropdown, and a link to the customers shopping bag.